 Why do this problem?

 so that they are able to talk through their ideas with a partner.
-(If these are printed onto thin card and laminated you will have a permanent set that can be used for other purposes
+(If these are printed onto thin card and laminated you will have a permanent set that can be used for other purposes as well.)

-During a plenary, encourage the children to talk about the strategies they have used.
+During the final plenary, encourage the children to talk about the strategies they have used.
 Did they guess and then check?
 Or did they have a more systematic approach to the problem?
 Did they imagine what a triangle would look like in a particular position before placing it there?
 You might find learners have used visualisation to plan which piece will go where.
-Discuss the solutions that have

-What do you need to put with $7$ ... to make $10$?
+What do you need to put with ... to make 10?

 Can you find a different card with that number on it?

-cope with matching more than one pair at a time in which case using a domino type activity would be more accessible.
-A set of 9 spot dominoes would be useful for this and you can find one for printing here.
+cope with matching more than one pair of numbers at a time, in which case a domino activity would be more accessible.
+A set of nine-spot dominoes would be useful for this and you can find one for printing here.
 The task could be to join the dominoes together so that the 'match' adds to 10 or any other number of the

 children's choice.
 This will then give them plenty of practice in identifying and remembering number bonds.